KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

   - optimisation
 ---

 > The following is a guest post by [Loïc Giraudel](https://twitter.com/l_giraudel).
 Loïc is a JavaScript and Git expert at BestOfMedia (Grenoble, France) and in a lesser extend my brother.
 He also knows his way in Bash scripting and front-end performance.
-I'm very glad to have him writing here. :)
+I’m very glad to have him writing here. :)

-You can't talk about front-end performance without talking about images.
+You can’t talk about front-end performance without talking about images.
 They are the heaviest component of a webpage.
 This is why it is important to optimize images before pushing things live.

-So let's try a not-so-easy exercise: write a script to optimize a directory of images.
+So let’s try a not-so-easy exercise: write a script to optimize a directory of images.
 Yup, I know there are a lot of web services offering this kind of feature but:

-* most of them can't optimize several files at once,
+* most of them can’t optimize several files at once,
-* it's not quite simple to use it in an industrial process,
+* it’s not quite simple to use it in an industrial process,
-* it's always interesting to learn how those services work.
+* it’s always interesting to learn how those services work.

 > Shell scripting is a powerful skill to improve development efficiency by automating common tasks.

-But first, a simple warning: don't expect big optimizations.
-To have the best results, you have to decrease the image quality but it's better to do this manually than automatically.
+But first, a simple warning: don’t expect big optimizations.
+To have the best results, you have to decrease the image quality but it’s better to do this manually than automatically.
 We are going to script simple operations that remove metadata and other losslessly informations.

-I'm working on Linux environment so this script will be a Bash script.
-Don't worry!
+I’m working on Linux environment so this script will be a Bash script.
+Don’t worry!
 I will start with an introduction to Bash scripting in a Windows environment.

 Bash is the GNU shell and the most common shell in Unix/Linux environment.
 A shell is a command-line interpreter allowing to access to all the functionalities of the OS.
 Shell scripting is a powerful skill to improve development efficiency by automating common tasks like building a project and deploying it.